mhwlng/streamdeck-elite/README.md

 - disabled : not in supercruise mode (note that throttle position can't be detected)

 A normal and disabled sound can be played when pressing the FSS button.

+The Route button has 2 images:
+- enabled  : Remaining Jumps In Route > 0
+- disabled : Remaining Jumps In Route = 0

+When the route button is pressed, the 'Next Jump Destination' binding is executed. ('TargetNextRouteSystem' Binding)

+Text colors can be configured separately for each button state.
+If color #ff00ff is chosen, then the text will always be hidden.

+A normal and disabled sound can be played when pressing the Route button.

 The limpet controller button works with any type of limpet controller.